hansmohob/aws-well-architected-labs/content/Cost/300_Labs/300_Cloud_Intelligence_Dashboards_for_Azure/1_solution_design.md

 ### Other Design Components

+* The S3 bucket folder hierarchy is really important.
+Things wont work if they are not where they are supposed to be.
 * The Glue job uses a script written in pyspark.
-The script is stored in the *azurecidscripts* folder.
+The script is stored in the *azurecidscripts* folder in a Terraform deployment and in the S3 artifacts bucket for a CloudFormation deployment.
-* to finish

-Now we have an understanding of the solution design, let’s build it!
+Now we have an understanding of the solution design, let’s build!

 {{< prev_next_button link_prev_url="../" link_next_url="../2_setup/" />}}